jasonbyrne/dry-types/README.md

 ### Date Operations

-- `now(): Date` - Returns the current date and time as a Date object
 - `addDays(days: number, date?: unknown): string` - Adds days to a date and returns the result as a YYYY-MM-DD string
 - `addMonths(date: unknown, months: number): Date | null` - Adds months to a date
 - `addYears(date: unknown, years: number): Date | null` - Adds years to a date